 - In addition to fields, objects expose methods that may allow to inspect the object’s state, retrieve information, or perform an action that may change the internal state of the object.

 $trainmethod of a learner changes the internal state of the learner by building and storing a trained model, which can then be used to make predictions given data.

 - Objects can have public and private fields and methods.
-In mlr3, you can only access the public variables and methods.
-Private fields and methods are only relevant for you if you want to extend mlr3, e.g. with new learners.
+The public fields and methods define the API to interact with the object.
+Private methods are only relevant for you if you want to extend mlr3, e.g. with new learners.

 foo2 = foodoes not create a copy of